markbame/shopi/README.md

 ### Tests

-We're testing via jest, with test files adjacent to the unit under test and named \*.test.js, eg.
+Testing via jest, with test files adjacent to the unit under test and named \*.test.js, eg.

 ### Configuration